biorack/magi/README.md

 $ python time python ../../workflow/magi_workflow.py --fasta ./s_coelicolor_genes_fasta_smallset.faa --compounds ./s_coelicolor_pactolus_data_smallset.csv --output ./test_output_files --cpu_count 4 --mute
 ```

+### 4. Run MAGI locally

+The easiest way to run MAGI locally is to copy the script run_magi.sh to a directory and to add your path to the MAGI directory, the path to your fasta and compounds file.
+Run the script from the command line.
+Note that some parts of this workflow are still under construction.
+For further details, you could use the --help function from the command line or read the README in the Workflow folder.

 ### 4. MAGI website interface (optional)

 If you are interfacing with the magi_web repository, you need to manually change a few things in `magi_job/`; otherwise, ignore this section.